G1OJS/G1OJS.github.io/pages/Airband Superregen Receiver Speaker Version 240410.md

 </details>

 ## Squelch Circuit
 The squelch circuit is based around a fairly traditional diode pump ([Greinacher voltage doubler circuit](https://en.wikipedia.org/wiki/Voltage_doubler#Greinacher_circuit)).
 It monitors the "no signal" noise above the highest modulation frequency and watches for the amplitude of this to fall when a carrier is present.
 When the audio level falls below a threshold, the squelch opens.
-This is the "Chanel Quieting Squelch" approach in the "Squelch Circuit Background" section above, but is implemented with fewer components (and no op-amp ICs) by using a single capacitor to overcome the problem of voice peaks re-closing the squelch if the "probe" fitering is not tight enough, as described below.
+This is the "Chanel Quieting Squelch" approach in the "Squelch Circuit Background" section above, but is implemented with fewer components (and no op-amp ICs).
+This is achieved by omitting the tight bandpass filter and gain stage, allowing some voice peaks to disturb the squelching signal, and using a monostable (using a single capacitor as described below) to ensure that the squelch stays open in the presence of those strong voice peaks.

 ![Airband Superregen Receiver Schematic Noise Squelch Circuit]({{ site.baseurl }}/assets/img/G1OJS Airband Superregen With Squelch 17-05-24 Noise Squelch Circuit.png)